grange85/ahfow-www/collections/_posts/2002/2002-06-11-luna-european-tour-in-september.markdown

 - news
 tags: []
 ---
-<p>According to Dean Wareham speaking on yesterday's "Morning Becomes Eclectic" show on KCRW (http://www.kcrw.org) Luna will hopefully be touring Europe in September.
-The album Romantica received an official European release through Beggars Banquet on Monday.source: Morning Becomes Eclectic (KCRW)</p>
+According to Dean Wareham speaking on yesterday's "Morning Becomes Eclectic" show on KCRW (http://www.kcrw.org) Luna will hopefully be touring Europe in September.
+The album Romantica received an official European release through Beggars Banquet on Monday.

+source: Morning Becomes Eclectic (KCRW).